31 Radical, Liberating Questions to Ask God About Your Giving

 See also 2 Corinthians 8:14 and Acts 11:29.

-7. Lord Jesus, have I over-accumulated?
+7. Lord Jesus, have I overaccumulated?
 Have I allowed unwise spending and accumulating debt to inhibit my giving to You?
 Have I said, “There’s not enough left to give,” while maintaining spending habits that make sure there’s not enough to give?
-Am I giving in proportion to Your great blessing of me?
-Considering that You required three tithes of the poorest Israelite, is it really possible You would expect less of me who lives in comparative wealth, knows the grace of Jesus, and am indwelt and empowered by your Holy Spirit?

 See also Proverbs 22:7 and 1 Corinthians 16:2.

 8. Lord, I’ve sometimes wondered why You’re not blessing me more financially.
-Could it be that I’ve been spending money on myself first, rather than giving You the firstfruits of what You’ve provided?
+Could it be that I’ve been spending money on myself first rather than giving You the firstfruits?
+Have I placed myself under Your discipline?

-This is what the LORD Almighty says: ‘Give careful thought to your ways.
-Go up into the mountains and bring down timber and build the house, so that I may take pleasure in it and be honored,’ says the LORD.
-‘You expected much, but see, it turned out to be little.
+“You expected much, but see, it turned out to be little.
 What you brought home, I blew away.
-Why?’ declares the LORD Almighty.
-‘Because of my house, which remains a ruin, while each of you is busy with his own house.
-Therefore, because of you the heavens have withheld their dew and the earth its crops.
-I called for a drought on the fields and the mountains, on the grain, the new wine, the oil and whatever the ground produces, on men and cattle, and on the labor of your hands.’”
-(Haggai 1:4–11)
+Why?” declares the Lord Almighty.
+“Because of my house, which remains a ruin, while each of you is busy with his own house.
+Therefore, because of you the heavens have withheld their dew and the earth its crops.”
+(Haggai 1:4–6, 9–10)

 See also Malachi 3:8–11 and Luke 6:38.

-9. Lord, You commended the poor widow for giving everything she had to You, leaving nothing for herself.
-So is it ever irresponsible for me to give to You now—no matter what my situation—rather than wait until later?
-Have I fallen for the lie that I just don’t have enough to give, despite the fact that the greatest examples of giving in Scripture were poor people?
+9. Lord, have I fallen for the lie that I don’t have enough to give, despite the fact that the greatest examples of giving in Scripture were poor people?

 See also 2 Corinthians 8:1–4 and Galatians 6:9–10.

-10. Let me know Your mind on this, Father, because it’s such a different way of thinking: Would it honor You if I determined a basic level of income and assets sufficient to live on, then simply gave away whatever You provide beyond that?
-In the process, would You teach me to be more grateful and more content?
+10. Father, would it honor You if I determined a basic level of income sufficient to live on, then simply gave away whatever You provide beyond that?
+In the process, would You teach me to be more grateful and content?

 See also Hosea 13:6 and Philippians 4:11–13.